-Three days may feel like a short amount of time, but a Berlin city break is the perfect way to experience one of the coolest European cities to visit, and with good reason.
+Three days may feel like a short amount of time, but a Berlin city break is the perfect way to experience one of the coolest European cities.
 With its trendsetting nightlife scene, complex history and multicultural feel, it's pretty much impossible to be bored in this edgy capital city.
 Plus, Tegel International Airport (TXL) and Berlin Schönefeld Airport (SXF) are both very close to the city centre, making it easy to reach from London or anywhere else.
 Depending on the time of year you plan your trip, flights to Berlin can be seriously reasonable too.
 And the accommodation options here have something for everyone, from budget hostels to swanky five-star hotels.
-No matter what you're into - parties, history, food or architecture - Berlin has it all.
+No matter what you're into - parties, history, food or architecture - this swinging city has it all.
 Here's our guide on how to spend the perfect weekend in Berlin.

-Whether you've taken the train, driven, or flown into one of the international airports near Berlin, you won't need your vehicle on your weekend trip.
-Berlin's public transport system is famously super efficient and easy to navigate, with first-rate tram, bus and subway services.
+Whether you've taken the train, driven, or flown into one of the international airports near Berlin, you won't need your vehicle on your this short break.
+The public transport system here is famously super efficient and easy to navigate, with first-rate tram, bus and subway services.
 If you want to avoid buying a ticket every time you make a journey, the 72-hour Welcome Card (€28.90/$34) gives you free public transport and discounts for certain attractions during that period.
 It's valid for one adult and three children.

 Since you're only in Berlin for a couple of days, you might not need to use public transport at all.
 If you're feeling adventurous (and if the weather permits) you should consider renting a bike to explore the city, which has an amazing 620 kilometres of bike paths!
 Berlin is sprawling but it's easy enough to see some of the most iconic sights - including the Holocaust Memorial and Reichstag - on two wheels.
 Expect a rental bicycle to cost about 8 to 10 euros a day.
 You can also use one of Berlin's many bike-sharing apps (more on that later).